11ty/eleventy-plugin-bundle/README.md

 Starting with `@11ty/eleventy-plugin-webc@0.9.0` ([coming soon](https://github.com/11ty/eleventy-plugin-webc/issues/48)) this plugin is used by default in the Eleventy WebC plugin.
 Specifically, [WebC Bundler Mode](https://www.11ty.dev/docs/languages/webc/#css-and-js-(bundler-mode)) now uses the bundle plugin under the hood.

-To add CSS to a page bundle in WebC, you would use a `<style>` element in a WebC page or component:
+To add CSS to a bundle in WebC, you would use a `<style>` element in a WebC page or component:

 ```html
 <style>/* This is bundled. */</style>